Glenn E. Plumb: Plumb plan

-Under the Plumb plan the railways would be owned cooperatively.
+Under the Plumb plan, the railways would be owned cooperatively.

 The federal government would sell bonds and use them to purchase the railroads.

 All railroads would be merged in a public corporation.
 Rates would be set by the Interstate Commerce Commission.

 The government would be paid 5% of revenue as a rental fee.

 Half of the profits would be given to the employees of the railroad and the other half would be used to retire the bonds.

 A board of directors with 15 members would control the railroad.

-The President of the United States would appoint five members, who would represent the public.
+The president of the United States would appoint five members, who would represent the public.

 The workers would elect five members and management would elect five members.

 The administration would be tripartite, including representatives of workers' unions, shippers' organizations and bondholders.
 The plan showed how the interests of workers and farmers in the national transportation system could be protected.

-It could readily be adapted for industries such as mining.
+It could readily be adapted for other industries, such as mining.